paolino/LambdaCalculus/README.md

 `cp index.html client.css dist/build/LambdaCalculus/LambdaCalculus.jsexe/`

-Now you can point the browser on `///home/<user>/<path-to-this-repository>/dist/build/LambdaCalculus/LambdaCalculus.jsexe`
+Now you can use it with the browser

+`firefox ``pwd``/dist/build/LambdaCalculus/LambdaCalculus.jsexe/index.html`